Some of the links on our website are affiliate. If you decide to make a purchase, we’ll get a small commission at no cost to you

 What affects the Roborovski hamster’s lifespan?

-There are a few factors that can affect a Roborovski hamster's lifespan, including:
+There are a few factors that can affect a Roborovski hamster's lifespan, including, but not limited to:

 • genetics,